toannn-vietmap/vietmap_api_js_plugin/README.md

-A Dart package for using the [VietMap APIs](https://maps.vietmap.vn/docs/map-api/overview/) in JS/TS.
+A package for using the [VietMap APIs](https://maps.vietmap.vn/docs/map-api/overview/) in JS/TS.

 # Vietmap API plugin